tiangolo/uwsgi-nginx-flask-docker/README.md

 You will see your Flask debugging server start, you will see how it sends responses to every request, you will see the errors thrown when you break your code and how they stop your server and you will be able to re-start your server very fast, by just running the command above again.

 ## What's new

+2018-09-22:

+* New Python 3.7 images, based on standard Debian and Alpine Linux.
+All the documentation and project templates have been updated to use Python 3.7 by default.
+Thanks to [desaintmartin](https://github.com/desaintmartin) in [this PR](https://github.com/tiangolo/uwsgi-nginx-flask-docker/pull/82).

 2018-06-22: